-Private Equity Commercial Real Estate & Anchor Tenants
+Private Equity Commercial Real Estate Investing & Anchor Tenants

 Leasing space to anchor tenants can be very advantageous to commercial real estate owners.
 But, one thing to realize is that anchor tenants are usually only interested in leasing space in the best locations and at the highest quality shopping centers.
 Purchasing shopping center assets is very capital intensive, and once purchased, shopping centers can be difficult to manage effectively.